clocktower-protocol/clocktower-docs/docs/concepts/01-theprotocol/02-protocol_concepts/04_incentives.md

 #### Ethereum and Approval

-As explained [here](./04_approval.md), the ability for the protocol to have approved access to user accounts is critical to seamlessly transfer tokens at a future date.
+The ability for the protocol to have approved access to user accounts is critical to seamlessly transfer tokens at a future date.

 While all standard ERC-20 tokens have a built-in process to facilitate approval, ETH does not.
 We could require a user to keep wrapped ETH in their account but this is not ideal from a UX perspective nor is it common for the average user to hold wrapped ethereum in their wallet.

 #### No Oracles

 Another problem is that if we required one of the parties to pay their fees in ETH but the future transfer was an ERC-20 token we would need some sort of oracle to calculate the price of the ERC-20 vs ETH to have a proportional fee.
-But since having [no oracles](./01_goals.md) is a goal of the protocol this conversion won't work.
+But since having [no oracles](goals#no-oracles) is a goal of the protocol this conversion won't work.

 #### In kind fees